 If anything about the above guidelines is unclear, please check the DIAGRAM Center guidelines for more information.
-If your questions are still unanswered, please consult with UBC Press's assistant editor, Editorial and Production, Carmen Tiampo (tiampo@ubcpress.ca).
+If your questions are still unanswered, please consult with your acquiring editor.

 Sample Artwork (graph)

 Figure 5.4 Historical share of Chatham-Kent's employment by industrial sector